NHSDigital/QOF/README.md

 <p>&nbsp;</p>

+## Repository Summary

+> Whilst this repository is the publically accessible version, the main aim of this repository is to inform users how the publication outputs and indicators within the publication were produced and is unlikely to benefit users with regards to running and producing the publication outputs due to the specific nature of the input data required.

+Please note that you may not be able to run the code as this requires access to a private SQL server.
+The data on the private server contains reference data that is used for mapping and patient registration purposes.
+The reference tables used contain data from the epraccur file which can be downloaded from this [webpage](https://digital.nhs.uk/services/organisation-data-service/file-downloads/gp-and-gp-practice-related-data), and a restricted patient registration report from the National Health Applications and Infrastructure Service (NHAIS); the NHAIS patient registration data is however published each month [here](https://digital.nhs.uk/data-and-information/publications/statistical/patients-registered-at-a-gp-practice).

+<p>&nbsp;</p>

 ## Set up

 1. Make a [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) of the repository on your local machine.
 2. Update config.json accordingly.
 3. Run QOF_22_23_v2.ipynb.
+> If you are running for publication you will need to amend the code so that test_run = False is unhashed

 <p>&nbsp;</p>

 ## Creating a file structure

 ```
 root
 |